 We welcome the support of the community to keep the pantry sufficiently stocked.
 Guests are offered purchased and donated fresh produce and a choice of grains (pasta, rice, quinoa) and proteins (beans, canned tuna and chicken) as well as peanut butter upon request.
 Food may be donated through our Amazon wish list, with delivery to St. Ann & the Holy Trinity Church, 157 Montague St., Brooklyn, NY 11201.
 Contributions of non-perishable food and staples are welcome on weekdays, 9:00 am-4:00 pm at St. Ann’s parish hall, 157 Montague Street.
 Financial support may be offered through the Food Pantry fund.

-St. Ann’s has participated in the Volunteers of America Operation Backpack program for nine years in a row!
-This summer, as in 2020, we did not collect and fill backpacks ourselves, but instead raised funds for a donation from St. Ann’s to the program.
+St. Ann’s has participated in the Volunteers of America Operation Backpack program for ten years in a row!
+This summer, as in 2021, we did not collect and fill backpacks ourselves, but instead raised funds for a donation from St. Ann’s to the program.
 VOA purchases the supplies and provides full backpacks to some 18,000 school children, many living in homeless shelters, who are returning to in-person learning in September.

 New York Cares Coat Drive